DNA topology, molecular knots, physics, and art

 | Yang-Baxter Models | All polynomial invariants (Jones, HOMFLY, Kauffman) | Exactly solvable models |

-Chemists can now synthesize molecular knots - actual molecules tied in trefoil, figure-eight, and more complex knot topologies!
-These topological molecules have unique properties and applications.
-The 2016 Nobel Prize in Chemistry was awarded for molecular machines including knotted structures.
+Chemists can now synthesize molecular knots -- actual molecules tied in trefoil, figure-eight, and more complex topologies.
+The 2016 Nobel Prize in Chemistry was awarded to Sauvage, Stoddart, and Feringa for molecular machines including knotted structures and mechanically interlocked molecules.

 Template-directed synthesis using metal ion coordination and ring-closing reactions